neo4j/docker-neo4j/README.md

 Please note that by default Neo4j requires authentication.
 You have to login with `neo4j/neo4j` at the first connection and set a new password.

+## Neo4j editions

+The Neo4j comes in two editions: Community and Enterprise.

+Neo4j Enterprise Edition is designed for commercial deployments where scale and availability are important.
+Use of Neo4j Enterprise Edition requires a commercial license agreement with Neo Technology.
+Please see [Neo4j licensing](http://neo4j.com/licensing/) for details.

+Tags are available for both editions.
+Enterprise tags have an `_enterprise` suffix, Community tags have no suffix.

 ## Docker configuration

 ### File descriptor limit